Qualifications and Training

 Q: Do I have to pay for any of the materials I will use?

 A: No. Tri-County Literacy pays for the books, workbooks and other supplies you will use for your sessions.
 You may also access materials from your local library or online.
-Funding for materials is provided through grants and donations from both individuals and businesses.
+Having said that, we do encourage donations to assist with the cost of the text that is provided for the training.
+Funding for materials is generally provided through grants and donations from both individuals and businesses.

 Q: What happens if my learner doesn’t show up for sessions?